Welcome to the Strawbale Studio Program!

 Located on 50 acres of wooded rural land in S. E. Michigan, 1 hour north of Detroit, the Strawbale Studio program provides an unparalleled range of Natural Building and sustainable living experiences.
 The infrastructure includes several existing natural buildings (like the world- famous Strawbale Studio), functioning demonstration projects (like the Spiral Chamber composting toilet, or the Eagle & Turtle rocket mass heater or the Smiling Sun wood-fired pizza oven) and indoor and outdoor spaces for comfortable year-around living and learning.
 Our hostess and lead teacher is Deanne Bednar (illustrator of The Hand Sculpted House, by Ianto Evans).
 She brings love, generosity, a vast curiosity, and many years of experience as a teacher, artist, Natural Builder and workshop facilitator.
 Other amazing teachers, crafters and artisans occasionally visit and augment the program.
 These have included Christina Ott (cob builder) Chris McClellan (codes, rocket stoves), Jared Bogdonov-Hanna (permaculture teacher), Mark Angelini (woodworking), Paul Angelini (mushroom cultivation), Ruth Hoyt (goats milk and fermentation).

-We gather each morning for a check-in and to review the day and 2 days upcoming.
+We have daily check-ins to review the day and 2 days upcoming.
 Once a week we plan for the next two weeks.

 Work Ethics We value good communication and the joy of working as a team, as well as the ability to do some activities on your own.
 Previous experience working with your hands, farming, and other skills where you are used to working physically hard is appreciated.
 It is hoped that you are an eager learner, and a collaborative worker, and love to say “What’s next?”